kitty-tin/arithfi.github.io/docs/blogs/3-Guide/2024-02-20-Introduction-to-ArithFi-Futures-Funding-Rates.md

 Where:
 - The superscript L/S denotes long/short.
 - The subscript i represents the moment in time i.
-- R represents the cumulative funding rate.
+- R represents cumulative funding rate.
-- M represents the position (the sum of the initial margin of the open orders multiplied by the leverage).
+- V represents the total position value for the asset pair for long/short positions
 - r0 represents the base funding rate, a constant (0.0003 for ETH & BTC, 0.0005 for others).
-- c represents the maximum funding rate, a constant (0.002 for ETH & BTC, 0.005 for others).
+- c represents the maximum funding rate, a constant (0.001 for ETH & BTC, 0.002 for others).
 - Δt represents the time interval from moment i to i+1 (in seconds).

 b.Assuming a user opens a position at moment i and closes it at moment j, the funding rate is calculated as follows: